 Fill your home with warm-coloured items like reds, yellows, and oranges to give it a warmer feel plus a really perky pop of colour never hurt anyone.
 You can add some of these colours through throws, curtains, pillows and rugs or even through textured wall hangings.
 You may choose to put up wallpaper that has subtle hints of these colours running through.

 When you think of warmth we often think of glowing candlelight so guess what we suggest?
 Candles and low-level lighting!
 Use lots and lots of candles around your home (within reason!) to make glowing feature points throughout your home that make you feel all warm and fuzzy inside.
 These candles may also add a little more warmth from their glow but really it’s houseplants around your home that will act as better and natural air purifiers keeping the air warm.

 Finally, place lamps around the room to create a snug atmosphere in your cosy home.
 Make sure they have warm bulbs with a yellow rather than white hue to add to that candlelight glow.
 You can also reflect more light by using mirrors to bounce the light around the room which is a great way to give yourself extra light without spending too much more on electricity bills.

 Want to see more of our top tips?
 Subscribe to our blog to receive our guide filled to the brim with hints, tips and frequent faux pas to avoid from our talented design team.

 Bigger changes to prepare your home for next winter

 If you don't have one already then install a programmable thermostat to keep your home at a comfortable temperature.

-Don’t forget to get your boiler service to reassure you that it’s working to capacity and bleed radiators to ensure they are working to the best of their ability also.
+Don’t forget to get your boiler serviced to reassure you that it’s working to capacity and bleed radiators to ensure they are working to the best of their ability also.